Wednesday, 22 December 2010

 If the plans are successful users will be able to surf the Internet, write emails and carry out a host of other activities on the computer simply by thinking about them.
 Director of Intel Laboratories, Justin Ratner, said it is clear humans are no longer restricted to using a keyboard and mouse, and mind reading is the "ultimate user interface."
 He said he is confident any concerns about privacy will be overcome.

-While many able-bodied computer users may hesitate to adopt a technology that operates a by reading their minds, people who are unable to use a keyboard or a mouse through disability should find the new technology gives them much more freedom and opportunities for communicating."
+While many able-bodied computer users may hesitate to adopt a technology that operates a computer by reading their minds, people who are unable to use a keyboard or a mouse through disability should find the new technology gives them much more freedom and opportunities for communicating."

 Source: Physorg